zateckar/ApiTester/README.md

 Simple tool for making http requests.

-Require connection to Azure Cosmos for storing the request and responses and thus supporting team collaboration.
+Requires connection to Azure Cosmos for storing the requests and responses and thus supporting team collaboration.